engeleph/Airbiome_Project/README.md

 Tip: You do not have to type NXF_VER=22.10.1 if your nextflow version is between 20.10 and 22.10

 However, there are are a great number of other possibilities, how to use nf-core/taxoprofiler.
-In order to calculate different alpha diversity indices with the metaphlan3 taxonimic profiling output, run the following command:
+In order to calculate different alpha diversity indices with the metaphlan3 taxonimic profiling output, we run the script ```execute_alpha_div.sh```.
+The script ```execute_alpha_div``` calls ```alpha_div.nf``` which in turn uses qiime2.
+Of course, you do not have to install qiime because the nextflow pipeline uses a docker image!
+In order to use the docker image we have to download it with the following command:

+´´´
+docker pull qiime2/core
+´´´

+Now we can run the script

 ```
 bash execute_alpha_div.sh
 ```
-The script ```execute_alpha_div``` calls ```alpha_div.nf``` which in turn uses qiime2.
-Of course, you do not have to install qiime because the nextflow pipeline uses a docker image!
 The alpha diversity output can then be used to plot boxplots and compare between sample.
 The script ```alpha_ttest.py``` uses a pairwise t-test.
 However, the test can be easily changed in the script.
 To run the script, type: